Microsoft/azure-docs.cs-cz/articles/iot-edge/tutorial-deploy-function.md

 1. Uložte soubor.

-## <a name="build-your-iot-edge-solution"></a>Sestavení řešení IoT Edge
+## <a name="build-your-iot-edge-solution"></a>Vytvoření řešení IoT Edge

 V předchozí části jste vytvořili řešení IoT Edge a do modulu **CSharpFunction** jste přidali kód k odfiltrování zpráv, ve kterých je hlášená teplota počítače nižší než přípustná mezní hodnota.
-Teď je potřeba vytvořit toto řešení jako image kontejneru a odeslat ho do registru kontejneru.
+Teď je potřeba sestavit toto řešení jako image kontejneru a odeslat ho do registru kontejneru.

-V této části zadáte přihlašovací údaje pro váš registr kontejneru za sekundu (první byl v souboru **. env** vašeho řešení IoT Edge) tak, že se přihlásíte místně z vývojového počítače, aby Visual Studio Code mohl nahrávat obrázky do rejstříku.
+In this section, you provide the credentials for your container registry for the second time (the first was in the **.env** file of your IoT Edge solution) by signing in locally from your development machine so that Visual Studio Code can push images to your registry.

 1. Výběrem **View** (Zobrazit) > **Terminal** (Terminál) otevřete integrovaný terminál VS Code.